abdo3a/SET_extractor/README.md

-There are only two external dependencies that should be installed before using PcGs-finder:
+There are only two external dependencies that should be installed before using SET-extractor:

 • HMMER: biosequence analysis using profile hidden Markov model. http://hmmer.org